 Note that letters of support must directly address the project outlined in the proposal.
 Submission of letters through Interfolio is discouraged as these letters are often too long (and may be truncated at the point at which they reach limit of allowable space) and not related to the project at hand.

-The deadline for letters is October 30, two days before the application deadline.
+The deadline for letters is November 7.

 Amounts will depend on travel costs but will ordinarily be in the range of several hundred dollars up to about $5,000.
 Grants are payable to the individual applicant.
 Lewis and Clark Fund grants are taxable income, but the Society is not required to report payments.
 It is recommended that grant recipients discuss their reporting obligations with their tax advisors.
 Grant funds are not to be used to pay income tax on the award.